gahabeen/explicit/README.md

 Or you may want to [check out the source code (≈130 LOC)](./index.ts).

-## You like Effect?
+## Like Effect?
+Without Effect.
 Like any good developer I've been following the trend around a tool like **Effect** (like **fp-ts**) which advocate for full-type safety accross a composable toolkit.

-The main attractive primitives that it offers are:
+The main attractive components that it offers are:
 - typed controled flow
 - typed errors
 - typed dependency injection